 Best way to slice the vegetables when making Bombay Sandwich

-For the perfect Bombay Sandwich, it's important to slice the vegetables thin and even so they layer neatly and don’t overpower the sandwich.
+For the perfect Bombay Toast, it's important to slice the vegetables thin and even so they layer neatly and don't overpower the taste.

 - Cucumbers, tomatoes, and onions: Use a mandolin slicer or a sharp knife to slice them thinly.
 Make sure the cucumbers and tomatoes are firm-not soft-so they don't turn mushy.
 Thinly sliced onions add just the right bite without overwhelming the flavor.